muratyagis/csharp-microsoft-access-database-connection-class/README.md

 C# Microsoft Access Database Connection Class | C# Microsoft Access Veritabanı Bağlantısı Sınıfı

 Usage: You must insert the database file into the Debug folder.
+Then add dbConnectionClass.cs to project file.
+Open your dbConnectionClass.cs file and edit it according to your own project name.

 DataSet virtualx;